CHALLENGEDevelop a feature-rich social platform

 Collaboration & Empirical Process Control

-The value-driven agile approach is based on empirical process control.
-It means that the product scope that was originally set is not the final one and can be changed over time.
-Instead, we usually create a small amount of working functionality in short cycles, analyze it, and decide how to adapt the product accordingly.
+The value-driven Agile product launch approach is based on empirical process control, which assumes that the product scope that was originally set is not fixed and can be changed.
+Instead, we create a small amount of working functionality in short cycles, analyze what and how we create, what needs to be fixed and adapt the product accordingly.

 Collaboration in Scrum refers to the product development team working together and constantly interacting with the stakeholders to come up with effective solutions to complex problems, and meet the goals defined in the project vision.